thomaswilburn/itc298-materials/hapi_basics/readme.rst

       </ul>
     </section>

-Of course, we don't have to use partials only in block helpers.
+Of course, we don't have to use partials only in section helpers.
 They can be useful in many other places: sidebars, widgets, repeated design elements... any time that a part of the page might be repeated or re-used.
 Instead of building the page from scratch each time, we can create a vocabulary of building blocks, embedded in a common wrapper template.

 Homework assignment
 -------------------

 Combining static resources, layouts, and partials, it's possible to build any site in Hapi that would also be built in a system like WordPress.
 So let's put one together!
-Build a quick brochure site for a sandwich shop with the following pages:
+Imagine that you have a hapless friend who loves to borrow books, movies, and CDs from you.
+You don't mind lending your stuff, but you would prefer to minimize browsing time in person, so create a website that basically inventories your shelves for your friend.
+It should have the following page types:

-* A home page, showing a picture of a sandwich and lorem text where the marketing copy would go.
+* A home page that provides a short description of the site and a welcome message.
-* A menu page with three named sandwiches, short descriptions, and prices
+* A list page for each media type, such as all your CDs or all your books.
-* A page with a list of two shop locations
+* A detail page, linked from the lists, that shows the metadata for a particular item (i.e., a book's author, page count, genre, and synopsis.

-All pages should share an outer frame, including navigation links to the three individual pages, a header, and a footer.
-The outer layout should also include links to CSS, served from the static resource directory.
-While working on the menu and location pages, think about how block tags could make them easier to build.
-Finally, consider whether there are any other repeated elements that a sandwich shop might share between pages, that partials might make easy to share.
+Additionally, these pages should share a common layout, including navigation and CSS that's shared between pages.
+Consider carefully where it will be easier to use Handlebars section tags and partials, rather than repeating your code or hand-coding the content.